Joint Enhancement and Classification using Coupled Diffusion Models of Signals and Logits: Conclusion

 \section{Conclusion}

 We introduced a general framework for robust classification based on coupled diffusion processes over signals and logits, enabling mutual guidance between signal enhancement and class prediction refinement without modifying the underlying classifier.
-Across both image classification and speech recognition, our approach consistently improves robustness under diverse corruptions, outperforming sequential enhancement and static generative baselines.
+Across both image classification and speech recognition, our approach consistently improves robustness under diverse corruptions, outperforming sequential enhancement, static generative baselines, and enhancement methods that incorporate task supervision (e.g., URIE and Dissen) in most settings.
 The proposed \emph{Parallel}, \emph{Alternating}, and \emph{Nested} strategies offer flexible trade-offs between computational cost and coupling strength.
 These findings point toward a broader paradigm in which generative models are not merely used for data synthesis or enhancement, but serve as adaptive inference engines that reshape inputs in service of downstream decision-making.